 The latest audited annual financial statements of the secondary registered issuer prepared within the accounting frameworks listed in paragraph 4.30(c) (if more than nine months have elapsed since the last financial year-end, interim financial statements must be submitted);

-the letter from the applicant issuer confirming that the information published in the signed JSE supplement was letter from the legal adviser that all relevant agreements have been signedSchedule 4 Form A4
+the letter from the applicant issuer confirming that the information published in the signed JSE supplement was materially the same as that contained in the draft submitted for formal approval to the JSE, or, if not, then in what material respects it differed; and

+letter from the legal adviser that all relevant agreements have been signed..

+Schedule 4 Form A4

 All definitions contained in the Definitions and Interpretation section of the Debt Listings Requirements applies to this schedule.
 This schedule contains the principles and timetables applicable to specific corporate actions in relation to listed debt securities.